Azure-Samples/azure-search-multiple-regions/README.md

 #### Option 1: Scheduled indexers (default)

-Uses Azure AI Search [indexers](https://learn.microsoft.com/azure/search/search-indexer-overview) to pull data from Cosmos DB NoSQL on a schedule.
-Both search services configure identical indexers that run every 5 minutes, pointing to the same Cosmos DB database.
-This is the simpler approach and works well when 5-minute synchronization latency is acceptable.
+Uses Azure AI Search [indexers](https://learn.microsoft.com/azure/search/search-indexer-overview) to pull data from Azure Cosmos DB for NoSQL on a schedule.
+Both search services configure identical indexers that run every five minutes, pointing to the same Cosmos DB database.
+This is the simpler approach and works well when five-minute synchronization latency is acceptable.

 **Pros:**